syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/tabs-groups.md

 ---
 layout: post
-title: Tabs and Groups in  ##Platform_Name## Menu control | Syncfusion
+title: Tabs and Groups in  ##Platform_Name## Ribbon control | Syncfusion
-description:  Checkout and learn about Tabs and Groups with ##Platform_Name## Menu control of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about Tabs and Groups with ##Platform_Name## Ribbon control of Syncfusion Essential JS 2 and more details.
 platform: ej2-javascript
-control: Tabs Groups
+control: Ribbon
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##